sdminonne/rh-blogs/RHACM-backup-and-restore/backup_and_restore_ACM.md

 acm-backup-blog-20210802182417   acm-backup-blog   Completed   2021-08-02 18:24:17 +0200 CEST   2021-08-02 18:24:57 +0200 CEST   0        56         2021-08-02 18:24:17 +0200 CEST   <none>
 ```

-At the end of the restore process, <!--even without errors as in our case,--> verify the creation of the managed cluster namespace and verify that there are no managed cluster registered to your hub cluster:
+At the end of the restore process, <!--even without errors as in our case, Dario: we don't backup in case of errors (the normal situation). --> verify the creation of the managed cluster namespace and verify that there are no managed cluster registered to your hub cluster:

 ```shell
 $ oc get ns managed-one --show-labels=true